Smart Buyer Alert: Key Tips to Avoid Realtor Red Flags!

 About Mantle Realty

-Mantle Realty is a leading independent real estate firm based in the Triad of North Carolina.
-Mantle is passionate about providing clients with cutting edge technology and hometown service, whether they are buying or selling a home.
+Mantle Realty is a leading independent real estate firm based in North Carolina, proudly serving communities across the Triad and beyond.
+We’re passionate about providing clients with cutting-edge technology and genuine hometown service, whether you’re buying your first home, upgrading, or selling a property.

-Many of Mantle Realty’s agents have lived in the areas they serve their entire lives, and love turning their clients into their neighbors.
-With offices in Kernersville, Lexington, and High Point, Mantle is equipped to cover all of the Triad with convenience and care.
+Many of our agents have lived in the areas they serve for years — some their entire lives — and take pride in turning clients into neighbors.
+With offices in Kernersville, Lexington, and High Point, and agents throughout North Carolina, Mantle delivers local expertise with statewide reach.